 With many of these tools, they create fancy design features for you with no coding or web design experience necessary.

 This plays back to the purpose tip at the top of this article.
 Can your student use the skills and information they’ve acquired to benefit others?
 It could be …

 - Those seeking information on the Internet

 Some internet searching — or discussions with students and others — can reveal a cause.
 A video call with a representative of the cause or organization could shed new light for students and motivate them.
-You can use the Microsoft Educator Network database to find a free virtual guest speaker.
+You can set this up yourself or use

 Doing something in service of others can get higher motivation and better results.

 Infographics are very brain-friendly.
 They create a powerful verbal/visual mix that helps encode information in students’ long-term memory.

 Plus, they can be fun to create!
 They can end up being these visually stimulating products of student learning … the kind that students want to share with others!

 Pro tip: To keep students from spending inordinate amounts of time searching for the perfect icon, share a Google Drawings template for them to use where you’ve provided lots of icons.
 I’ve done this in my “icon boards” templates.
 Make something of your own — or copy one of mine (links below) and assign it to your students!